EosDAC smart contracts explained

 Membership terms and acceptance.

 memberreg action on the contract.

 To perform this action a user would need to supply a checksum of the terms they have actually agreed to and the contract action would ensure these checksums match with the known checksum of the latest terms before accepting their agreement and membership.
 This checksum logic is abstracted away from the end user through the front end user interface but provides cryptographic evidence that the user agreed to a particular set of terms and is ready for others to add their user interface to interact with the contract code.
 As long as they are able to provide the same checksum of known terms and conditions then they will able to successfully run the

 memberreg action.
 While this may seem like a verbose way to agree to terms and conditions we took this approach because it is like saying “I agree to these terms and conditions” rather than asking the user “Do you agree to the latest terms and conditions” with the user responding “yes” or “no”.
 We felt the latter would be less robust to ensure users don’t accept the wrong terms accidentally or via a user interface that is out of date with the contract.

-In the interest of saving RAM usage for all the end users the contract only stores a reference to hash of the accepted terms stored once in the contract rather than storing a copy of the accepted hash for each user.
-This means each user only needs to store the version of accepted terms (8 bytes) and not the whole hash (32 bytes) and since RAM on chain is expensive every little saving helps.
+In the interest of saving RAM usage for all the end users, the contract only stores a reference to the hash of the accepted terms stored once in the contract rather than storing a copy of the accepted hash for each user.
+This means each user only needs to store the version of accepted terms (8 bytes) and not the whole hash (32 bytes) and since RAM on-chain is expensive every little saving helps.